alppekel/bugbounty-recon-tools/README.md

 # Usage

-You need to run this script as root or with sudo.
+You need to run this script as root.
 Usage:
 ```
 chmod +x install.sh;./install.sh